 Virginia State University established a vegetable soybean (edamame) research pro-gram and released three varieties, ‘‘Asmara,’’ “Owens,” and “Randolph.”
 Hundreds of breeding lines are also being evaluated for their agronomic performance, yield potential, and nutrient contents.
 NIFA originally published this impact in the 2015 Annual Report.

-The U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture (NIFA) today announced the availability of up to $5 million for research to strengthen the science behind the next generation of internet-connected agricultural implements and resources through the Cyber Physical Systems program.
-Funding for this program is made through NIFA’s Agriculture and Food Research Initiative (AFRI), authorized by the 2014 Farm Bill.
+The U.S. Department of Agriculture's (USDA) National Institute of Food and Agriculture (NIFA) today announced six grants totaling nearly $21.1 million to support the development of new jet fuel, biobased products and biomaterials from renewable sources.
+Funding is made through NIFA’s Agriculture and Food Research Initiative (AFRI), authorized by the 2014 Farm Bill.